multiformats/multibase/README.md

 > Self identifying base encodings

-Multibase is a protocol for distinguishing base encodings of bytes in text.
+Multibase is a protocol for disambiguating the encoding of base-encoded (e.g., base32, base64, base58, etc.) binary appearing in text.

 When text is encoded as bytes, we can usually use a one-size-fits-all encoding (UTF-8) because we're always encoding to the same set of 256 bytes (+/- the NUL